solana-labs/solana/rfcs/0003-storage.md

-# 1. Storage
+# Storage

 The goal of this RFC is to define a protocol for storing a very large ledger over a p2p network that is verified by solana validators.
 At full capacity on a 1gbps network solana will generate 4 petabytes of data per year.
 To prevent the network from centralizing around full nodes that have to store the full data set this protocol proposes a way for mining nodes to provide storage capacity for pieces of the network.

-# 2. Definitions
+## Definitions

+#### replicator

-1. Replicator: storage mining client, stores some part of the ledger enumerated in blocks and submits storage proofs to the chain.
+Storage mining client, stores some part of the ledger enumerated in blocks and submits storage proofs to the chain.
 Not a full-node.

+#### ledger block

-2. Ledger block: portion of the ledger which is downloaded by the replicator where storage proof data is derived.
+Portion of the ledger which is downloaded by the replicator where storage proof data is derived.

+#### CBC block

-3. CBC block: smallest encrypted chunk of ledger, an encrypted ledger block would be made of many CBC blocks. `(size of ledger block) / (size of cbc block)` to be exact.
+Smallest encrypted chunk of ledger, an encrypted ledger block would be made of many CBC blocks. `(size of ledger block) / (size of cbc block)` to be exact.

+#### storage proof

-4. Storage proof: a set of sha hash state which is constructed by sampling the encrypted version of the stored ledger block at certain offsets.
+A set of sha hash state which is constructed by sampling the encrypted version of the stored ledger block at certain offsets.

+#### fake storage proof

-5. Fake storage proof: A proof which has the same format as a storage proof, but the sha state is actually from hashing a known ledger value which the storage client can reveal and is also easily verifiable by the network on-chain.
+A proof which has the same format as a storage proof, but the sha state is actually from hashing a known ledger value which the storage client can reveal and is also easily verifiable by the network on-chain.

+#### storage proof confirmation

-6. Storage proof confirmation: A transaction by a validator which indicates the set of real and fake proofs submitted by a storage miner.
+A transaction by a validator which indicates the set of real and fake proofs submitted by a storage miner.
 The transaction would contain a list of proof hash values and a bit which says if this hash is valid or fake.

+#### storage proof challenge

-7. Storage proof challenge: A transaction from a replicator that verifiably proves that a validator confirmed a fake proof.
+A transaction from a replicator that verifiably proves that a validator confirmed a fake proof.

+#### storage proof claim

-8. Storage proof claim: A transaction from a validator which is after the timeout period given from the storage proof confirmation and which no successful challenges have been observed which rewards the parties of the storage proofs and confirmations.
+A transaction from a validator which is after the timeout period given from the storage proof confirmation and which no successful challenges have been observed which rewards the parties of the storage proofs and confirmations.

+#### storage validation capacity

-9. Storage validation capacity: the number of keys and samples that a validator can verify each storage epoch.
+The number of keys and samples that a validator can verify each storage epoch.

-# 3. Background
+## Background

 The basic idea to Proof of Replication is encrypting a dataset with a public symmetric key using CBC encryption, then hash the encrypted dataset.
 The main problem with the naive approach is that a dishonest storage node can stream the encryption and delete the data as its hashed.
 The simple solution is to force the hash to be done on the reverse of the encryption, or perhaps with a random order.
 This ensures that all the data is present during the generation of the proof and it also requires the validator to have the entirety of the encrypted data present for verification of every proof of every identity.
 So the space required to validate is `(Number of Proofs)*(data size)`

-# 4. Optimization with PoH
+## Optimization with PoH

 Our improvement on this approach is to randomly sample the encrypted blocks faster than it takes to encrypt, and record the hash of those samples into the PoH ledger.
 Thus the blocks stay in the exact same order for every PoRep and verification can stream the data and verify all the proofs in a single batch.
 This way we can verify multiple proofs concurrently, each one on its own CUDA core.
 The total space required for verification is `(1 ledger block) + (2 CBC blocks) * (Number of Identities)`, with core count of equal to (Number of Identities).
 We use a 64-byte chacha CBC block size.

-# 5. Network
+## Network

 Validators for PoRep are the same validators that are verifying transactions.
 They have some stake that they have put up as collateral that ensures that their work is honest.
 If you can prove that a validator verified a fake PoRep, then the validators stake can be slashed.

 Replicators are specialized thin clients.
 They download a part of the ledger and store it, and provide PoReps of storing the ledger.
 For each verified PoRep replicators earn a reward of sol from the mining pool.

-# 6. Constraints
+## Constraints

 We have the following constraints:
 * Verification requires generating the CBC blocks.
 That requires space of 2 blocks per identity, and 1 CUDA core per identity for the same dataset.
 So as many identities at once should be batched with as many proofs for those identities verified concurrently for the same dataset.
 * Validators will randomly sample the set of storage proofs to the set that they can handle, and only the creators of those chosen proofs will be rewarded.
 The validator can run a benchmark whenever its hardware configuration changes to determine what rate it can validate storage proofs.

-# 7. Validation and Replication Protocol
+## Validation and Replication Protocol

-## 7.2 Constants
+### Constants

 1. NUM\_STORAGE\_ENTRIES: Number of entries in a block of ledger data.
 The unit of storage for a replicator.
 2. NUM\_KEY\_ROTATION\_TICKS: Number of ticks to save a PoH value and cause a key generation for the section of ledger just generated and the rotation of another key in the set.